RandomStrangers/PluralKit/docs/content/api/tokens.md

 ---
-title: Tokens / API keys
+title: API keys / tokens
 permalink: /api/tokens
 ---

-# Tokens / API keys
+# API keys / tokens

 There are currently two types of API keys / tokens used by PluralKit - "legacy" tokens from the `pk;token` command (64 characters, a system can only have one valid token at a time); and "modern" API keys (variable length, always start with `pkapi:').